amansrv/Cardio-Care-Predictor/README.md

 - Website will be responsive so as to be accessible on mobile phones, tablets, laptops, and PCs.
 To make the website function quickly, the website is authentication-free, and there is no database attached and no data has been stored that will also maintain the privacy of the user's medical details.

 ## Usage
-> Its Easy to Use Website
+- It's Easy to Use Website
-> Input generic information like age, sex, no. of cigarettes smoked per day, cholesterol level, blood pressure, whether diabetic patient, sugar level, and heart rate.
+- Input generic information like age, sex, no. of cigarettes smoked per day, cholesterol level, blood pressure, whether diabetic patient, sugar level, and heart rate.
-> For BMI, BMR input height, weight, age, and exercise type.
+- For BMI, BMR input height, weight, age, and exercise type.

 ## Technologies Used
 - HTML5